MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-app-design.md

 There are other supporting components running in the cluster:

-1. **Ingress controller**: Nginx is used to route incoming requests to the workload and load balance between pods.
-It has a public IP address.
+1. **Ingress controller**: Nginx Ingress Controller is used to route incoming requests to the workload and load balance between pods.
+It is exposed through Azure Load Balancer with a public IP address (but only accessed through Azure Front Door).
 1. **Cert manager**: Jetstack's `cert-manager` is used to auto-provision SSL/TLS certificates (using Let's Encrypt) for the ingress rules.
 1. **CSI secrets driver**: Azure Key Vault Provider for Secrets Store CSI is used to securely read secrets such as connection strings from Azure Key Vault.
 1. **Monitoring agent**: The default OMSAgent configuration is adjusted to reduce the amount of monitoring data sent to the Log Analytics workspace.